 Shore Home Health and Hospice builds a bridge between the hospitals and outpatient services for individuals and their families.

-Staying ahead of the demand for top-notch nurses is a priority for Shore Health System.
-Memorial Hospital is home to the Chesapeake College School of Nursing.
+Staying ahead of the demand for top-notch nurses is a priority for UM Shore Health.
+UM Shore Medical Center at Easton is home to the Chesapeake College School of Nursing.
 Both hospitals provide opportunities for clinical training for nursing students.
 Following graduation, nurses prepare for careers in emergency medicine, surgical nursing, and other specialty areas by attending Critical Care University or Graduate University, nationally acclaimed programs designed and delivered by experienced nurses.

 State-of-the-art imaging services are available at both hospitals and at outpatient centers in Easton, Cambridge, Denton and Centreville.
 Digital images produced through MRI, CT and other digital devices are accessible within minutes anywhere in the world, helping physicians make quick and accurate treatment decisions.
-Memorial Hospital has added PET/CT as an additional tool for determining the appropriate course of care for many forms of cancer.
+UM Shore Medical Center at Easton has added PET/CT as an additional tool for determining the appropriate course of care for many forms of cancer.

 In the OR, sophisticated brain and spine surgery is performed with image-guided surgical navigational equipment usually found only at academic medical centers.
 Minimally invasive procedures are performed at both hospitals for a wide range of medical conditions.
 An ambulatory surgery center offers convenience for patients who are able to return home or to work following surgery.

-Shore Health System collaborates with other health care providers and social service agencies to ensure that underserved individuals gain access to medical care.
-One such collaboration, the Children’s Advocacy Center located at Memorial Hospital, brings together a multi-disciplinary team of medical, human services and law enforcement professionals to investigate and prosecute cases of child abuse while supporting children and their non-offending family members.
+UM Shore Health collaborates with other health care providers and social service agencies to ensure that underserved individuals gain access to medical care.
+One such collaboration, the Children’s Advocacy Center located at UM Shore Medical Center at Easton, brings together a multi-disciplinary team of medical, human services and law enforcement professionals to investigate and prosecute cases of child abuse while supporting children and their non-offending family members.

 Staff and physicians present free educational programs for the community, such as labor and delivery classes led by nurses from the Birthing Center.
 Nurses and social workers lead support groups that help patients and their families manage diabetes, cancer, and other diseases.
 The popular "Ask the Doctor" series and regular community forums cover a host of topics such as arthritis, breast cancer, cardiovascular disease and stroke.